Request your complimentary Expedition Guide

 A portable toilet and hand wash system is set up each day in camp in a secluded location that assures privacy.

-Your rafting adventure will have a "porta-potty" system that is set up each day in a secluded location that assures privacy.
+Your rafting adventure will have a "porta-potty" system set up each day in a secluded location that assures privacy.
 This is essentially a toilet without the fancy plumbing and is available from the time you pull into camp each afternoon until you leave camp the next day.
 Along with the toilet, a system to wash your hands with fresh water will be available.

 “The food was fantastic!
 It was amazing how the river guides transformed the campsites into a kitchen for breakfast, lunch and dinner.
 The meals were very well balanced.
 Dinners were gourmet.” - Kathy: Connecticut